E Battery Royal Horse Artillery: Post war

 In 1946, E Battery deployed to Egypt and later The Battery went to Palestine.
 Between 1952 and 1965, E Battery was stationed in Germany.
 By 1965, E Battery deployed to the Aden Protectorate.
 In 1990, the Battery provided soldiers for a combined A/B/E Battery which fought in the Gulf War.
 Later, in 1992, E Battery moved to Assaye Barracks in Tidworth Camp and converted to the AS-90 artillery gun.
 In the late 1990s, E Battery deployed on to the Balkans.
 In 2004, E Battery deployed on Operation Telic 4 to Basra, Iraq to train the Iraqi Border Police.
 By 2005, E Battery deployed to Cyprus for UNFICYP operations and in 2009, the Battery deployed as part of Operation Herrick 11 while in 2013, E Battery deployed as part of Operation Herrick 18.

 Future

-Under the Army 2020 plan, the battery re-roled from a light gun battery to an AS-90 battery.
+Under the Army 2020 plan, the battery was re-roled from a light gun battery to an AS-90 battery.